Bye-Bye Dust Mites: 9 Tips to Cleanse Your Mattress and Sleep Better Tonight!

 Aim to steam clean your mattress once every six months to keep it clean and free of dust mites.

-Note that steam cleaning is not always advisable.
-Always check with the manufacture.
-Steam cleaning may damage memory foam mattresses.
+Note that steam cleaning may damage memory foam mattresses.

 Don't have a steam cleaner?
 They are an effective and safe way to clean your house without chemicals.
 Check out this post on the best steam cleaners to buy.